Conquering the Challenges of the 21st Century Church

 What Millennials Believe

-Aspen Group recently engaged Barna Research to help clarify how Millennials are processing their faith, how we can more effectively engage them, and how physical space helps us do so.
+Aspen Group engaged Barna Research to help clarify how Millennials are processing their faith, how we can more effectively engage them, and how physical space helps us do so.
 Here are some encouraging findings from the more than 800 responses we received from Millennials across the U.S.:

 - Millennials believe it’s a spiritual world